Dev-Shai/ReadMe-Generator/tgc.md

     - [Questions](#questions)

   ## Demo
-  sd
+  ttgc

   Preview of and Link to my Completed Task
   ![preview of the website](./W6_Screenshot_Submission.png) Link to live URL: https://dev-shai.github.io/W6_Code_Quiz/

   ## Installation
-  sd
+  tgc

   ## Usage
-  sd
+  rfdv

   ## License
-  Apache 2.0 License
+  MIT License

   ### License Badges
-  undefined
+  No License

   ## Contributing
-  sd
+  tgc

   ## Tests
   undefined

   ## Questions
   If you have any questions you can:
-  -  Visit the associated GitHub profile here: INSERT
+  -  Visit the associated GitHub profile here: https://www.github.com/user/tfdg
-  -  Send an email to the following email address: INSERT
+  -  Send an email to the following email address: drtgdf
   ---